 Influence for the sake of influence is no longer an organic impact: this is a personal opinion (always has been – sorry, fashion industry), but I believe it’s almost as dangerous as rife plastic packaging, and NOW is the only time to act upon it.
 With this new venture I hope to re-strengthen integrity and take back ownership of stories, while collaborating with select brands and businesses with ethea that I truly admire.
 This is a plea to respect the configuration and etiquettes of each industry, encourage professionalism to young players and nourish creative talents, and in turn, assist them in their own stages of metamorphosis

 A dragonfly in its final moult, undergoes metamorphosis from its nymph form into an adult and leaves a ghost of its past form, the exuviae.
-It’s a beautiful memento of the past self, albeit a little gross when discovered on a branch.
+It’s a beautiful memento of the past self, albeit a little gross.
 This is the sole reason I have not shut down, or written over, Park & Cube.
 It will continue to exist as an enduring archive, a

 celebration of the pages that had paved the way to this new chapter.